leneti/yaml-fm-lint/README.md

 | extraExcludeDirs   | []      | An additional array of directories to exclude from linting.                                                                       |
 | includeDirs        | []      | An array of directories to include in linting.                                                                                    |
 | requiredAttributes | []      | An array of attributes that must be present in the yaml front matter.                                                             |

+## Dependencies
+Because [front matter](https://github.com/jxson/front-matter) is no longer maintained this package uses a locally updated version of it - see [COPYING](https://github.com/leneti/yaml-fm-lint/blob/main/COPYING) for license information.